learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 **fi.reduce**

-`fi.reduce(list, iteratee, [memo])`
+`fi.reduce(collection, iteratee, [memo])`

-Reduce boils down a **list** of values into a single value. **Memo** is the initial state of the reduction, and each successive step of it should be returned by the **iteratee**.
-The iteratee is passed four arguments: the memo, then the value and index (or key) of the iteration, and finally a reference to the entire list.
+Reduce boils down a **collection** of values into a single value. **Memo** is the initial state of the reduction, and each successive step of it should be returned by the **iteratee**.
+The iteratee is passed four arguments: the memo, then the value and index (or key) of the iteration, and finally a reference to the entire collection.

-If no memo is passed to the initial invocation of reduce, the iteratee is not invoked on the first element of the list.
-The first element is instead passed as the memo in the invocation of the iteratee on the next element in the list.
+If no memo is passed to the initial invocation of reduce, the iteratee is not invoked on the first element of the collection.
+The first element is instead passed as the memo in the invocation of the iteratee on the next element in the collection.

 ```javascript
 var sum = fi.reduce([1, 2, 3], function(memo, num){ return memo + num; }, 0);